 A staff member who properly uses the provisions of this policy is entitled to return to a similar or equivalent position without reduction in salary or loss of service credit.
-However, if a staff member has exhausted all available sick leave and PTO, his/her employment may be subject to termination unless he/she qualifies for and receives short-term disability, Family Medical Leave and/or a leave of absence without pay.
+However, if a staff member has exhausted all available sick leave and PTO, his/her employment may be subject to termination unless he/she qualifies for and receives short-term disability, Family Medical Leave, a leave of absence without pay, and/or a leave as an accommodation under the Affordable Care Act.
 Note that a leave of absence without pay is subject to the approval of Human Resources or the individual's department if an employee is not eligible for or has exhausted his/her FMLA/STD benefits.

 Normally employees returning from medical leave will be reinstated to the same or an equivalent position, with equivalent pay, benefits and other terms and conditions of employment.
 Failure to return to work once all paid leave and unpaid FML have been exhausted may result in termination of employment.
 However, at times, departments, schools and/or centers may restructure due to changing business and operational needs and the need to continually enhance programs and services.
 These restructuring initiatives may result in position discontinuations, even positions held by employees out on FML or other types of leaves.
 If a staff member on FML has his/her position discontinued, he/she will be given at least 30 days written notice of the position discontinuation and will be informed of any applicable benefits that he/she may be eligible to receive under the Position Discontinuation and Staff Transition Program.

 612.5 SICK LEAVE FOR STAFF MEMBERS HIRED PRIOR TO AUGUST 1, 1984